-Thesis 2: Weak Antioxidant Protection is a Distinctive Feature of Schizophrenia: Most schizophrenics exhibit a genetic or acquired weakness in antioxidant protection.
-Evidence from my extensive chemistry database includes generally low levels of glutathione, cysteine, selenium, zinc, polyunsaturated fats, together with high levels of non-ceruloplasmin copper.
+Weak Antioxidant Protection is a Distinctive Feature of Schizophrenia Most schizophrenics exhibit a genetic or acquired weakness in antioxidant protection, which includes generally low levels of glutathione, cysteine, selenium, zinc, polyunsaturated fats, together with high levels of non-ceruloplasmin copper.

-Thesis 3: Oxidative Overload Produces Deviant Epigenetic Marks in Schizophrenia: Cancer researchers have identified cumulative oxidative stress as a trigger that can transform healthy cells into cancer cells by altering epigenetic marks that permanently change gene expression.
-Examples include (a) skin cancer developing after years of excessive sun exposure, and (b) lung cancer following years of cigarette smoking.
-It’s not a coincidence that nearly all schizophrenia patients exhibit excess oxidative stress.
+Nearly all schizophrenia patients exhibit excess oxidative stress, which can alter epigenetic marks that permanently change gene expression.
+Examples include skin cancer developing after years of excessive sun exposure and lung cancer following years of cigarette smoking.
 The onset of schizophrenia occurs when oxidative stresses exceed the threshold level needed to alter chromatin marks that regulate gene expression.

-Thesis 4: #methylation Imbalances Promote Epigenetic Vulnerability to Oxidative Stress: Abnormal methylation of chromatin is a leading cause of epigenetic errors in gene expression.
+Abnormal methylation of chromatin is a leading cause of epigenetic errors in gene expression.
 The combination of oxidative overload and a methyl imbalance can produce gene expression changes that result in a chronic schizophrenia condition.
 The two most prevalent forms of schizophrenia develop in persons who exhibit either (a) methyl overload or (b) methyl deficiency.
-The two resulting psychotic disorders exhibit very different brain chemistry and symptoms.

-A. #overmethylation – About 46% of persons diagnosed with schizophrenia exhibit excessive methylation of chromatin along with weak antioxidant protection.
-Mental breakdowns generally occur during severe physical or emotional traumatic events that produce overwhelming oxidative stress and deviant gene marks.
+About 46% of persons diagnosed with schizophrenia exhibit excessive methylation of chromatin along with weak antioxidant protection.
 This schizophrenia biotype is a sensory disorder that generally involves auditory, tactile, or visual hallucinations.
-This condition is associated with elevated activity of dopamine and norepinephrine, and reduced glutamate activity at NMDA receptors.
-The most common DSM-4 diagnosis is paranoid schizophrenia.

-B. Undermethylation – About 28% of persons diagnosed with schizophrenia exhibit low methylation of chromatin together with weak antioxidant protection.
-Mental breakdowns generally occur during severe physical or emotional traumatic events that produce a separate set of altered gene marks.
+About 28% of persons diagnosed with schizophrenia exhibit low methylation of chromatin together with weak antioxidant protection.
 This schizophrenia biotype essentially is a thought disorder with delusions and catatonic tendencies the primary symptoms.
-This condition is associated with low activity at serotonin, dopamine, and NMDA receptors.
-The most common DSM-4 diagnoses are Schizoaffective Disorder or Delusional Disorder.